Skip to content

 import { Cel } from 'typekro';

-// Use explicit CEL for complex operations
+// Use explicit CEL for list operations

-status: Cel.expr(
+availableStatus: Cel.expr(

-'.filter(c, c.type == "Available")[0].status'
+'deployment.status.conditions.filter(c, c.type == "Available")[0].status'

 ),

-// Use CEL functions for list operations
+// Use CEL size() for counting

 Migration from Manual CEL